How to Switch from GA4 to Clickport Analytics

 Traffic and engagement overview

-In Clickport, everything is on one dashboard.
+In Clickport, everything sits on one dashboard.

 Metrics mapping: